jclo/rview/README.md

-remove(app)                     | removes the RView app from the DOM and delete it (use with care), plugin({name, ref})             | attaches a plugin, makeid                          | returns an unique string pattern,
+remove(app)                     | removes the RView app from the DOM and delete it (use with care), plugin({name, ref})             | attaches a plugin, makeid                          | returns an unique string pattern, extends                         | returns a component inheriting from a parent,
 ```

 ### Component Methods